ADA-2019/Project/README.md

 * Did the market spread ?
 * Did the traffic volume went down ?
 * What about the number of connections ?
-* Does vendors change their selling habits ?
+* Did vendors change their selling habits ?
-* Does customers stop buying ?
+* Did customers stop buying ?
-* Is there any trends in the forum during this kind of intervention ?
+* Were there any trends in the forums during this kind of intervention ?
-* Does prices increase ?
+* Did prices increase ?

 # Dataset
 ###  [_DN Archives (2013-2015)_](https://www.gwern.net/DNM-archives)